-Until now, vector expressions are evaluated against a complete event report containing all variables within the scope of a cell.
-This is useful for small cells, since only one event report with the history of the longest vector expression needs to be established per cell.
-At most there could be two event queues, if the set of variables for BEHAVIOR (scope=behavior) and

-VECTOR (scope=measure) was different.
-For complex cells and megacells, it is necessary to change the scope of event observation, dependent on operation modes.
+Until now, vector expressions are evaluated against an event report containing all variables within the scope of a cell.
+It is practical for the application to work with only one event report per cell or at most two event reports, if the set of variables for BEHAVIOR (scope=behavior) and VECTOR (scope=measure) was different.
+However, for complex cells and megacells, it is sometimes necessary to change the scope of event observation, dependent on operation modes.
 Different modes may require a different set of variables to be observed in different event reports.